Skip to content

 Configuration

-• nearestVenv.folderNames (array, default [".venv"]): folder names to search while walking up the tree.
+• nearestVenv.folderNames (array, default [".venv"]): folder names used while walking up from the file's directory; the first match wins.

-• nearestVenv.limitToWorkspace (boolean, default true): stop searching once the workspace root is reached.
+• nearestVenv.limitToWorkspace (boolean, default true): stop walking once the workspace folder boundary is reached, keeping lookups scoped to the project.

 How it works

 When a Python editor becomes active, the extension walks up from the file directory toward the workspace root to find the first matching virtual environment folder.
 It then updates the workspace-folder interpreter using the official Python extension APIs.
-If Pyright virtual workspace support is enabled, it also updates python.analysis.* and cursorpyright.analysis.* to use the venv directory as the analysis root with sensible defaults for diagnostics and excludes.
+If Pyright virtual workspace support is enabled, it keeps python.analysis.* and cursorpyright.analysis.* pointed at the project root, enables workspace diagnostic mode, maintains reasonable excludes (including hidden directories), and synchronizes analysis.extraPaths with the active venv's site-packages.

 If no interpreter is located, the extension logs a miss and leaves the existing interpreter untouched.